Holistic Approaches to Chronic Pain Management

 Therapeutic Touch and Reiki Healing

-Approaches such as therapeutic touch and reiki healing can help the body activate the self-healing process and decrease or manage chronic pain, as well as decrease or manage anxiety.
+Approaches such as therapeutic touch and reiki healing can help the body activate the self-healing process and decrease chronic pain management, as well as decrease or manage anxiety.
 Therapeutic touch is an evidence-based therapy that promotes balance and well-being.
 Reiki healing is a Japanese technique used for stress reduction and relaxation.

 Non-Narcotic Pain Medications